L-Sva/adventures/TfL Bus Map v2/README.md

 # TfL Bus Mapping v2 - using canvas

 Technologies used:
-*SQLite, Spatialite, JavaScript, Canvas API, HTML*
+*SQLite, Spatialite, JavaScript, Canvas API, HTML, ImageMagick, FFmpeg*

 ## Motivation
 I've previously made a version of the TfL bus routes in London using svg elements, but even while compelting that project, I felt that the loading time was poor.
 Having become wiser in the ways of canvas, I now realise that svg quickly becomes unsuitable for a large number of elements drawn onto the screen and canvas is a more suitable option.